swiftlang/swift-evolution/proposals/0378-package-registry-auth.md

 ### Additional changes in SwiftPM

-1. Only the user-level `.netrc` file will be used.
-Project-level `.netrc` file will not be supported.
+1. Only the user-level netrc file will be used.
+Project-level netrc file will not be supported.
 2. SwiftPM will perform lookups in one credential store only.
 For macOS, it will be Keychain.
-For all other platforms, it will be the user-level `.netrc` file.
+For all other platforms, it will be the user-level netrc file.
 3. The `--disable-keychain` and `--disable-netrc` options will be removed.

 ### New package registry service API